| Important note: Images and videos posted on this

 that was in need of food, construction and money.”
 Israel received their independence in 1948, but was going to fall

+if they did not receive outside help.
 The establishment of the State of Israel would have been possible without the Holocaust due to the Zionist movement,

 however the reparations from the Holocaust given by West Germany gave Israel the resources necessary to survive.
 In this